staticafi/symbiotic/README.md

 $ git clone https://github.com/staticafi/symbiotic
 ```

-The build script of Symbiotic uses `curl`, `make`, and `cmake`, so make sure
+The build script of Symbiotic will complain about missing dependencies.
-you have them installed (the script will complain otherwise).
-STP theorem prover further needs `bison` and `flex` and minisat needs `zlib`.
-These components are needed when building KLEE.
-However, if you do not want to
-build Symbiotic with KLEE (and therefore with STP and minisat), then you can comment
-these components out in the build script (there is no switch for not building these
-components yet).

-If you have all the dependencies, you are ready to run the `build.sh` script:
+Run `build.sh` script to compile Symbiotic:

 ```
 $ cd symbiotic
 $ ./build.sh -j2
 ```

-And that should be it!
-However, if something goes wrong or you need to adust the build
+If something goes wrong or you need to adjust the build
 process, you can pass different options to the build script.
 Possible options include:
   - `build-type=TYPE` (TYPE one of `Release`, `Debug`)
   - `llvm-version=VERSION` (the default `VERSION` is `4.0.1`, other versions are rather experimental)
   - `with-llvm=`, `with-llvm-src=`, `with-llvm-dir=` This set of options orders the script to use already built external LLVM (the build script will build LLVM otherwise if it has not been built already in this folder)
   - `with-zlib` Build also zlib
   - `no-llvm` Do not try building LLVM

-  - `slicer`, `minisat`, `stp`, `klee`, `scripts`, `bin` Start building Symbiotic from this point
+There are many other options, but they are not properly documented.
+Actually, the whole build script should be rather a guidance of what is needed and how to build the components, but is not guaranteed to work on any system.

 As you can see from the example, you can pass also arguments for make, e.g. `-j2`, to the build script.
 If you need to specify paths to header files or libraries, you can do it